Adhitya03/sekelebat/README.md

 ### Installing and beginning development

-1. Install webpack in you laptop
+1. Install webpack in your laptop
-2. Clone or fork this project to your wp-content/theme/
+2. Clone (or fork) this project to your wp-content/theme/
 3. move to sekelebat's folder
-4. If you installed Git, click right > git bash here
+4. If you had installed Git in your laptop, Right-Click > git bash here
 5. npm install
 6. npm run build
 7. Open your wp-admin > Appearances > Themes > Activate Sekelebat

 ### Support

-If you like this theme and want to join to develop this theme, please make a pull request or report an issue.
+If you like this theme and want to join in developing it, please make a pull request or report an issue.
 Thank you for contributing to Sekelebat!

 ## For WordPress Users